01ddgodwin/cms/README.md

 # Cms

-This is a project that I did for my Full Stack Web Development class.
-It uses Angular and Node.JS to showcase different techniques.
+This is a project I built in my Web Backend Development II class that we worked on all semester.
+The main focus is to learn the different types of things you can do with Angular and just trying to learn the basics.
+It might not look great but it's mostly about the functionality.

 ## Development server